-- 5. CMPA has primary responsibility for ensuring the proper financial stewardship of public funds.
+- 5. Clydeplan has primary responsibility for ensuring the proper financial stewardship of public funds.
 This includes preparing annual accounts that are in accordance with proper accounting practices.
-CMPA is also responsible for compliance with legislation putting arrangements in place for governance, propriety and regularity that enable it to successfully deliver its objectives. - 6.
-Our responsibilities as independent auditor appointed by the Accounts Commission are established by the Local Government in Scotland Act 1973, the Code of Audit Practice (2016) and supplementary guidance and International Standards on Auditing in the UK. - 7.
-As public-sector auditors we give independent opinions on the annual report and accounts and conclude on securing financial sustainability and appropriateness of the annual governance statement disclosures.
+Clydeplan is also responsible for compliance with legislation putting arrangements in place for governance, propriety and regularity that enable it to successfully deliver its objectives. - 6.
+Our responsibilities as independent auditor appointed by the Accounts Commission are established by the Local Government in Scotland Act 1973, the Code of Audit Practice (2016) (the Code) and supplementary guidance and International Standards on Auditing in the UK. - 7.
+As public-sector auditors we give independent opinions on the annual accounts and conclude on securing financial sustainability and appropriateness of the Governance Statement disclosures.
 In doing this, we aim to support improvement and accountability. - 8.
-The Code of Audit Practice 2016 (the Code) includes provisions relating to the audit of small bodies.
-Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
+The Code includes provisions relating to the audit of small bodies.
+Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the Governance Statement and the financial sustainability of the body and its services.
 As highlighted in our 2018/19 Annual Audit Plan, due to the volume and lack of complexity of the financial transactions, we applied the small body provisions of the Code to the 2018/19 audit.

 - 9. The weaknesses or risks identified are only those which have come to our attention during our normal audit work and may not be all that exist.
 Communicating these does not absolve management from its responsibility to address the issues we raise and to maintain adequate systems of control. - 10.
-Our annual audit report contains an agreed action plan at Appendix 1 setting out specific recommendations, responsible officers and dates for implementation. - 11.
-We confirm that we comply with the Financial Reporting Council's Ethical Standard.
-We have not undertaken any non-audit related services and therefore the 2018/19 audit fee of £1,804 as set out in our Annual Audit Plan, remains unchanged.
+Our Annual Audit Report contains an agreed action plan at Appendix 1 setting out specific recommendations, responsible officers and dates for implementation. - 11.
+We confirm that we comply with the Financial Reporting Council's Ethical Standard and we have not undertaken any non-audit related services.
 We are not aware of any relationships that could compromise our objectivity and independence. - 12.
-This report is addressed to both the Joint Committee and the Controller of Audit and will be published on Audit Scotland's website www.audit-scotland.gov.uk in due course. - 13.
+An audit fee of £2,900 was set in our Annual Audit Plan.
+However, additional audit work was required due to issues around the accounting treatment of the Green Network Partnership (GNP) balances and transactions.
+As a result, the audit fee was increased to £3,625; however, the additional costs will be borne by Renfrewshire Council. - 13.
+This report is addressed to both the Joint Committee and the Controller of Audit and will be published on Audit Scotland's website www.audit-scotland.gov.uk in due course. - 14.
 We would like to thank the management and staff for their cooperation and assistance during the audit.